chaosmaou/wivrn-guide/README.md

 ![WiVRn Headset Settings Tab](/assets/images/wivrn_headset_settings.webp)

+- Language:

+  - You can easily change the language of the UI to that of your choice here.

 - Refresh Rate:

   - I recommend only using at max the 90 Hz refresh rate on battery powered headsets.
 120 Hz will heat up your headset SOC and battery, and decrease your overall internal battery lifespan vs 90 Hz, as well as reduce battery life by around 25%.
+At 90hz, you will have to keep your CPU and GPU frametimes under 11.1ms in order to prevent issues.

-- Resolution scale:
+- Resolution resolution:

   - By default, WiVRn runs games at 140% resolution.
     - The extra 40% accounts for [barrel distortion](https://developers.meta.com/horizon/documentation/native/pc/dg-render/).
 Note that this article applies to all modern headsets, not just Rift as the documents suggests.
   - If you have a weaker GPU, you can turn this slider down to improve performance, which will result in a loss of image clarity.
 Note that turning the slider down will decrease the resolution and clarity in the center of the display first -- the lower the resolution slider is, the bigger the circle with a lower resolution will become.

+- Stream resolution:

+  - Newer versions of WiVRn send the stream resolution at 50% by default, which adjusts the foveated encoding that WiVRn uses.
+When set to 100%, you can disable foveation entirely for the highest picture quality.
+Turning this slider up will require more GPU power depending on how intensive of a game you play is.
+Adjust accordingly and try to strike a balance between image quality and performance.

+- Codec:
+  - H.265 is preferred over H.264 as it will result in a smaller encoded video size while streaming, and also allow for checking "10-bit" to show less color banding it the image, as well as more striking dark scenes.
+H256 generally adds about 3ms of extra latency during the encoding process, but this trade off is worth it for the higher quality image and less banding.

+- Bitrate:
+  - WiVRn should be able to support the full 200Mbit/s bitrate on good WiFi networks with little interference.
+The quality difference is only noticeable at sub 80Mbit/s bitrates.

+- High power mode
+  - Useful for getting high quality recordings in headset, but will drain your battery faster and also force the GPU to a higher clock rate.
+This can cause massive stuttering and headset issues if it overheats, so I recommend leaving this unchecked, especially if you record on your desktop instead.

 - Enable microphone:

   - Enable this to allow the in-headset microphone to pass through to your computer.
 You will get a prompt from the headset asking to enable microphone permissions, and you must accept them for microphone passthrough to work.
 - Show performance metrics:

-  - Enable performance metrics which will show an overlay when you connect to games to troubleshoot performance (this overlay will show up by default and can be hidden by pushing both thumb sticks down at the same time).
-The overlay is a great troubleshooting tool.

 ### WiVRn App Post Processing Tab

 ![WiVRn Headset Post Processing Tab](/assets/images/wivrn_headset_post_processing.webp)

-Enable quality sharpening when running the default 140% resolution.
-If you turn the slider down, you would turn sharpening off and use quality supersampling instead.
+Enable quality supersampling when running the default 140% resolution.
+If you turn the slider down to a resolution lower than your headsets resolution, you would turn supersampling off and use quality sharpening instead.

-Snapdragon Super Resolution has been replaced by the OpenXR processing options at the top, which you can see the warnings about by hovering over the yellow warning icon in the app.

 ---